GilOliveira/giloliveira.net/content/en/privacy.md

 privacy policies.
 The providers we rely on are as follows:

 - Google (Google Ireland Limited and/or Google LLC), thorough their Google Fonts service.
 For your reference, please consult their [privacy policy](https://policies.google.com/privacy).
-- GitLab (GitLab B.V.), through their GitLab Pages service.
+- GitLab (GitLab B.V. and/or GitLab Inc.), through their GitLab Pages service.
 For your reference, please consult their [privacy policy](https://about.gitlab.com/privacy/).
 - Prospect One, through their jsdelivr.com service.
 For your reference, please consult their [privacy policy](https://www.jsdelivr.com/terms/privacy-policy-jsdelivr-com).

 # Your rights